 @storybook/core/server, a library that abstracts all of Storybook’s framework-independent code.

-For example, here’s the boilerplate to start the dev server in
+For example, here’s the boilerplate to start the dev server with

-Thus the meat of adding framework presets is filling in that options object.
+Thus the essence of adding framework presets is just filling in that options object.

 As described above, the server

 options object does the heavy lifting of configuring the server.

 framework option (i.e., ‘vue’) is something that gets passed to addons and allows them to do specific tasks related to your framework.

 The essence of this file is the framework presets, and these are standard Storybook presets -- you can look at framework packages in the Storybook monorepo (e.g. React, Vue, Web Components) to see examples of framework-specific customizations.